nais/doc/tenants/nav/operate/cli/reference/aiven.md

 For Kafka we will create a Java properties file, KCat config file, and an .env file.
 For OpenSearch only .env file will be created.
+See [Available output](#available-output) for better understanding of files created.
 All files will ble placed in a folder named `aiven-secret-...` in the default location for temporary files[^1].

 ## tidy